shakacode/shakapacker/README.md

 import 'images/rails.png'
 ```

-**Note:** Please be careful when adding paths here otherwise it will make the compilation slow, consider adding specific paths instead of whole parent directory if you just need to reference one or two modules
+**Note:** Please be careful when adding paths here otherwise it will make the compilation slow, consider adding specific paths instead of the whole parent directory if you just need to reference one or two modules

-**Also note:** While importing assets living outside your `source_path` defined in webpacker.yml (like, for instance, assets under `app/assets`) from within your packs using _relative_ paths like `import '../../assets/javascripts/file.js'` will work in development, Shakapacker won't recompile the bundle in production unless a file that lives in one of it's watched paths has changed (check out `Webpacker::MtimeStrategy#latest_modified_timestamp` or `Webpacker::DigestStrategy#watched_files_digest` depending on strategy configured by `compiler_strategy` option in `webpacker.yml`).
+**Also note:** While importing assets living outside your `source_path` defined in shakapacker.yml (like, for instance, assets under `app/assets`) from within your packs using _relative_ paths like `import '../../assets/javascripts/file.js'` will work in development, Shakapacker won't recompile the bundle in production unless a file that lives in one of it's watched paths has changed (check out `Shakapacker::MtimeStrategy#latest_modified_timestamp` or `Shakapacker::DigestStrategy#watched_files_digest` depending on strategy configured by `compiler_strategy` option in `shakapacker.yml`).
 That's why you'd need to add `app/assets` to the additional_paths as stated above and use `import 'javascripts/file.js'` instead.

 ## Deployment

-Shakapacker hooks up a new `webpacker:compile` task to `assets:precompile`, which gets run whenever you run `assets:precompile`.
-If you are not using Sprockets, `webpacker:compile` is automatically aliased to `assets:precompile`.
-Similar to sprockets both rake tasks will compile packs in production mode but will use `RAILS_ENV` to load configuration from `config/webpacker.yml` (if available).
+Shakapacker hooks up a new `shakapacker:compile` task to `assets:precompile`, which gets run whenever you run `assets:precompile`.
+If you are not using Sprockets, `shakapacker:compile` is automatically aliased to `assets:precompile`.
+Similar to sprockets both rake tasks will compile packs in production mode but will use `RAILS_ENV` to load configuration from `config/shakapacker.yml` (if available).

-This behavior is optional & can be disabled by either setting an `WEBPACKER_PRECOMPILE` environment variable to `false`, `no`, `n`, or `f`, or by setting a `webpacker_precompile` key in your `webpacker.yml` to `false`. ([source code](./lib/webpacker/configuration.rb#L30))
+This behavior is optional & can be disabled by either setting a `SHAKAPACKER_PRECOMPILE` environment variable to `false`, `no`, `n`, or `f`, or by setting a `shakapacker_precompile` key in your `shakapacker.yml` to `false`. ([source code](./lib/shakapacker/configuration.rb#L34))

 When compiling assets for production on a remote server, such as a continuous integration environment, it's recommended to use `yarn install --frozen-lockfile` to install NPM packages on the remote host to ensure that the installed packages match the `yarn.lock` file.

-If you are using a CDN setup, webpacker will use the configured [asset host](https://guides.rubyonrails.org/configuring.html#rails-general-configuration) value to prefix URLs for images or font icons which are included inside JS code or CSS.
-It is possible to override this value during asset compilation by setting the `WEBPACKER_ASSET_HOST` environment variable.
+If you are using a CDN setup, Shakapacker will use the configured [asset host](https://guides.rubyonrails.org/configuring.html#rails-general-configuration) value to prefix URLs for images or font icons which are included inside JS code or CSS.
+It is possible to override this value during asset compilation by setting the `SHAKAPACKER_ASSET_HOST` environment variable.

 ## Example Apps
 * [React on Rails Tutorial With SSR, HMR fast refresh, and TypeScript](https://github.com/shakacode/react_on_rails_tutorial_with_ssr_and_hmr_fast_refresh)